 Initial Officer Training

-Chaplaincy candidates follow a specially designed eleven-week course for professionally qualified entrants at the RAF College Cranwell.
-This eleven week course is a condensed version of the full Initial Officer Training Course (this link includes video from RAFC Cranwell) and is immediately followed by a two week basic air warfare course.
+Chaplaincy candidates follow a specially designed eleven-week course for professionally qualified entrants at the RAF College Cranwell, known as the Specialist Entrants and Re-entrants' (SERE) course.
+This is a condensed version of the full Initial Officer Training Course (this link includes video from RAFC Cranwell) and is immediately followed by a two week Basic Air Warfare Course (BAWC).

 Your first tour of duty, which could be relatively short, will usually be on a large flying or training unit, within an interdenominational chaplaincy team led by an experienced RAF Chaplain.
 For later tours you may be working solo on a small or medium-sized RAF base.
 In the longer term, you may undertake a Senior Chaplain role.